Leveraging Synthetic Data for Question Answering with Multilingual LLMs in the Agricultural Domain: Conclusion

 \section{Conclusion}

-In this work, we introduced a synthetic fine-tuning dataset as well as a human-curated evaluation dataset in English, Hindi, and Punjabi for question-answering in the Indian agricultural context.
+We introduced a synthetic fine-tuning dataset and a human-curated evaluation dataset in English, Hindi, and Punjabi for QA in the Indian agricultural context.
 Our experiments demonstrate that fine-tuned LLMs significantly outperform their base counterparts, underscoring the value of synthetic data.
-Furthermore, for Hindi and Punjabi, the translate-test approach yields better performance than directly fine-tuning LLMs in those languages.
-As the next step, we plan to further validate our results through field testing with farmers.
-We also plan to explore techniques such as RAG or LLM agents to get up-to-date information on current weather, crop prices, etc.
+Furthermore, the translate-test approach yields better performance than directly fine-tuning LLMs in Hindi or Punjabi.
+We hope that the insights on the inadequacy of LLM judges for domain, language and country-specific QA tasks will caution future researchers and promote further research to overcome the associated issues.